One of the most exciting archery clubs in West Yorkshire

 2nd December 1958

 Our archery club was initially formed as Baildon Archers on 2 December 1958.
 As a suitable shooting ground was not available, founder members shot at Sharp and Griffiths Garage using straw bales as targets.
 The membership subscription was set at two pounds and two shillings per year.
 Regular practice nights ran throughout the year, with monthly and annual shoots taking place during the outdoor season, between 1 April and 30 September.
 In the winter, social events were held, with an annual dinner dance and presentation of trophies.Read more

 The club moves to the rugby ground and plans for a clubhouse form.

 4th June 1959

 In June 1959, the club began shooting on land at the rear of the rugby ground on Jenny Lane in Baildon.
 The club had bought shooting equipment, bosses and stands, and plans were being made to buy a clubhouse.
 The wooden building that was eventually purchased is still in use at our ground at St Ives today.
-During August 1959, Ben Hird, a…Read more
+During August 1959, Ben…Read more

 The club grows

 In 1972 the club had to find a new home, as the Jenny Lane ground was developed for housing.
 They briefly moved to a ground on Cliffe Lane in Baildon, before moving to the current site on the St Ives Estate.
 On 4 May 1973, the club was renamed St Ives Bowmen and began shooting at St Ives, although the ground was originally only half the size it is today.
 Over the years, the top fence of the ground has been moved twice,…Read more